Skip to Main Content

 A data management plan is a formal document written at the start of the research (of your thesis).
 It provides an overview of all aspects regarding data management during and after your research.

 A data management plan is a dynamic document that requires updating from time to time.
-In short, the data life cycle (see figure below) will be mapped by means of your data management plan.
+The different stages of the data life cycle (see figure below) are covered in a data management plan.

-You may share and discuss your data management plan to your supervisor.
+You may share and discuss your data management plan with your supervisor, who can give you feedback.

 Data jargon